scran_norm

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_zero = SanitizeAction::ERROR |

-How should we handle zero size factors?
-If SANITIZE
+How should we handle size factors of zero?

-This approach is motivated by the observation that size factors of zero are typically generated from all-zero cells.
+In most cases, size factors of zero are only obtained for cells with all-zero counts.
 By replacing the size factor with a finite value, we ensure that any all-zero cells are represented by all-zero columns in the normalized matrix, which is a reasonable outcome if those cells cannot be filtered out during upstream quality control.

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_negative = SanitizeAction::ERROR |